klaytn/klaytn-docs/docs/toolkit/klaytn-ide.md

 In the Contracts drop-down list (F), you will find the list of compiled contracts.
 The Deploy button (G) will create a transaction that deploys the contract.
 Once the contract is deployed, you will see the contract address and the functions.
 You can use atAddress to select a contract that has already been deployed.

 There are two types of functions: one that records data on the blockchain and one that reads data from the blockchain.
 The former is shown in orange, and the latter in dark blue.
-Transactions and contracts that simply read data will not incur any gas fees.
+Simply reading data from a contract will not incur any gas fees.

 ![](img/klaytn-ide/14_ide_contracts.png)

 You can use AtAddress to use already deployed contracts.
-Since you are accessing contracts that have already been deployed, it won’t cost any gas fee.
-To use AtAddress, the contract’s source code or ABI must be open on Editor.
-For more information about ABI, please refer to this [link](https://docs.soliditylang.org/en/latest/abi-spec.html).
+Since you are accessing a contract that has already been deployed, it won’t cost any gas fee.
+For more information about ABI, please refer to this [Contract ABI Specification](https://docs.soliditylang.org/en/latest/abi-spec.html).

 #### Recorder